-When considering a gear drive cam chest assembly, the Harley crankshaft runout becomes extremely important.
+When considering a gear drive cam chest assembly, the Harley pinion shaft runout becomes extremely important.

-The manufacturer of a gear drive assembly will always specify a maximum allowance for Harley crankshaft runout.
+The manufacturer of a gear drive assembly will always specify a maximum allowance for Harley pinion shaft runout.
 This allowance should not exceed .003″.
 It is very important to heed the manufacturer’s instruction and warning.